 During the reunion special, Leah explained how her daughter "continues to get weaker" and will "probably" need home care at some point.
 "The hardest part is her physically deteriorating and knowing these things are happening to her," the 26-year-old explained.
 "You don't know what to expect or when to expect what's going to happen, but you know something is going to happen."
 Learn more details about the disease below.

 What's the average life expectancy for someone with muscular dystrophy?

 The average life expectancy for someone with Duchenne muscular dystrophy — the most common kind — is 26 years old.
 However, these statistics range greatly depending on the kind of MD the patient has, and there's no definite answer when it comes to Titin's for Ali, being that she's the youngest person (and one of about 20 patients total) with this form of the disease.

 How does the disease affect Ali?

-When Ali’s long-term doctor revealed the diagnosis, he told Leah and Corey, that — over time — Ali would lose muscle strength and respiratory function and will likely be confined to a wheelchair at one point.
-However, Ali’s parents have made sure that they won’t let her condition slow her down, and on countless occasions they’ve praised her for being an inspiration and never letting her disease slow her down.
+When Ali's long-term doctor revealed the diagnosis, he told Leah and Corey, that — over time — Ali would lose muscle strength and respiratory function and will likely be confined to a wheelchair eventually.
+However, Ali's parents have made sure that they won't let her condition slow her down, and on countless occasions, they've praised her for being an inspiration.

-In a new Instagram post, Leah gushed, “Muscular dystrophy won’t stop our girl!
+In a recent Instagram post, Leah gushed, "Muscular Dystrophy won't stop our girl!
 We always want her to know that if she can dream it, then she can do it!
-We believe in her like she believes in herself!”
+We believe in her like she believes in herself!"